tetratelabs/zta-demo-2022/README.md

 This demo contains three main applications:

 * [log4shell-ldap](log4shell-ldap): A malicious LDAP server that can be used to exploit the `Log4Shell` CVEs.
-* [vulnerable-app](vulnerable-app): Ana pplication that uses an old and unsecure Java runtime and a vulnerable version of the `log4j` library.
+* [vulnerable-app](vulnerable-app): An application that uses an old and unsecure Java runtime and a vulnerable version of the `log4j` library.
 * [wasm-patch](wasm-patch): An [Envoy](https://www.envoyproxy.io/) [WASM extension](https://github.com/proxy-wasm/spec) written
   in Go using the [proxy-wasm-go-sdk](https://github.com/tetratelabs/proxy-wasm-go-sdk) that inspects requests and